 The surgical site will be clipped, scrubbed, and painted with an antibacterial solution to assure sterility.

 We will then make the required incision(s) and carefully and skillfully perform the surgery.
 An option that we have is the use of a "state-of-the-art" CO2 surgical laser.
 We believe that the laser is a better alternative to the standard surgical scalpel.
 The advantages are:

 1. Less pain - laser surgery seals nerve endings

-2. Less bleeding - the laser seals small blood vessels allowing
+2. Less bleeding - the laser seals small blood vessels allowing greater precisioN

 3. Less swelling

 The use of the laser for some surgeries is optional.
 With other surgical procedures the benefits to the patient in the form of reduced pain are so significant that we could not in good conscience perform the procedure in any other way.
 This equipment, as you might imagine, is costly to purchase and maintain, thus there is an additional fee for its use.

 After your pet's operation is completed the anesthesia machine will be disconnected and your pet will be carefully observed until fully awake.
 With your permission a narcotic pain patch will be applied to the skin or an injection will be given, providing post-operative pain relief.

 Some pets will be released to go home the same day and some will be kept overnight for further treatment.